requiem958/Turing_Machine/README.md

 ## The TM4R project aims at developping the Turing Machine constructions

-Those constructions have been (partially) described in books but never implemented:
+Those constructions have been described in books but never implemented:

 - Emulation of a TM operating on an n-symbols alphabet by a TM operating on binary alphabet (2017)
 - The Universal Turing Machine (2019)